-The Ozark Trail: Blair Creek Section is a 26 mile moderately trafficked point-to-point trail located near Bunker, MO that features a waterfall and is rated as moderate.
+The Ozark Trail: Blair Creek Section is a 26 mile moderately trafficked point-to-point trail located near Bunker, Missouri that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash